 Enrique and Eduardo were the eldest of the remaining 11.
 Uncle Enrique used to say that to have a successful business, you have to find a need and fill it.
 This is probably what the family did – found a dearth of quality custom-made linens and decided to make them themselves.
 The whole family worked together – a given for such large family.
 Enrique managed the business.
 My father and Eduardo traveled around the country selling and distributing the linens.The younger siblings did their part, too, often hurrying home from school to work on the sewing machines and irons or fold the finished products.

-As the children grew up and started lives and families of their own, Enrique and Eduardo each opened their own linen embroidery businesses.
+Eventually the children grew up and started lives and families of their own.
+Eduardo set off to open his own linen embroidery business a few miles away from Enrique’s.
 My grandfather Cayetano’s brother, Jesús Huesca, helped Enrique in his business.
 Slightly bent, he was a quiet, gentle man who dressed in light khaki shirts with bolo ties and matching slacks and wore a straw hat.
 By the time we met him, he must have been in his late seventies.
-He was always glad to see us and after a big hug, he would take us by the hand and lead us through the factory, pointing out the latest embroidery designs or letting us run our fingers over finished tablecloths.
+He was always glad to see us and after a big hug, he would take us by the hand and lead us through the factory, pointing out the latest embroidery designs or letting us use our fingers to trace over the embroidered patterns on the finished tablecloths.